Health Informatics - M.S.

 - Minimum 65 PTE score

 In calculating total GPA, all grades from all courses taken at relevant level (bachelor's or master's) from all institutions are counted.
+Effective spring 2019, a statement of exception is required for students whose overall GPA is below 3.00 that address how the student has prepared for success in graduate study.

 Program Learning Outcomes